JanBeh/neumond/README.md

     `fiber.scope`.
 Thus `fiber.handle` will not return until all fibers have terminated.

+  * **`fiber.autokill(action, ...)`** executes the `action` function with
+    optional arguments and automatically kills all spawned fibers within the action as soon as the action function returns.

 A fiber handle `f` provides the following attributes and methods:

   * **`f:wake()`** wakes up fiber `f` if it has not terminated yet.